rwbm/morondanga/README.md

 Keep in mind that the configuration loader will convert any key value to lower case.
 For example, if you define an entry like `myCustomKey`, you'll have to use the key `mycustomkey` to retrieve it, or you won't be able to find it.

-What if want to add some extra sections to the config.yml file and I don't want to write my own logic to load the file?
+What if want to add some extra sections to the config file and I don't want to write my own logic to load the file?
 Well, we got you covered.
-Let's say that you want to have another section to the yaml, for example with the data to connect to Kafka topic:
+Let's say that you need to have another section in the yaml, for example with the data to connect Kafka:

 ```yaml
 kafka: